 This article outlines how examples of how folder sharing works in Egnyte.
 To learn how to share folders and the privileges associated with different access levels, please read this article.

-In Egnyte, a folder and all files within are visible only when the folder is shared with a user (power user, standard user) or a group containing that user.
-If the folder is not shared, then that folder and all files within are not visible.
+In Egnyte, a folder and all files within are visible only when the folder is shared with a user (power user or standard user) or a group containing that user.
+If the folder is not shared, then that folder and all files within it are not visible.
 The only exception to this case is the administrator of the account.
 All files are folders are visible to the administrator by default.

 A group is any logical grouping of users that satisfies your business need, such as a department or project team.
 A user can belong to more than one group.

-Folder sharing passes to sub-folders from a parent folder (Inheritance
+Folder sharing passes to sub-folders from a parent folder (Inheritance)

 Folders can be shared at any level

 Consider a folder Sales under the Shared folder on your file server.
 The Sales folder has been shared with users A and B. You now define two sub-folders Accounts and Collateral directly under the Sales folder.
 By the rules of inheritance described earlier, users A and B will have access to Accounts and Collateral.
-You can optionally share the Collateral sub-folder with user C. In this case, when user C logs in, C will have to navigate access to the Sales folder (i.e. the Sales folder will appear in grey color).
+You can optionally share the Collateral sub-folder with user C. In this case, when user C logs in, C will have navigational access to the Sales folder (i.e. the Sales folder will appear in grey color).
 If the Sales folder has files in it, those files won't be visible to C, since the Sales folder is not shared with user C, and user C will see only the Collateral sub-folder of Sales.
 Further, user C will not see the Accounts sub-folder since Accounts has not been shared with user C.